BakiAbdullah/BakiAbdullah/README.md

 * 🍃 MongoDB

 ## About Me 🤵
-- 🌱 I’m currently learning Redux || Mongoose
+- 🌱 I’m currently learning TypeScript || PostgreSQL
 - 💬 Talk to me about Web Development, JavaScript, and React.

 ## Connect With Me